Amazon's Black Friday 2018 deals start now!

 Amazon bought smart home camera startup Blink late last year -- this year, it's offering big discounts on Blink Indoor starter kits.
 Here are your options:

-Don't ask me why a single add-on cam costs more than the 1-cam starter kit, which also includes the system's hub.
+Don't ask me why a single add-on cam costs more than the one-cam starter kit, which also includes the system's hub.

-You'll score similar savings on the Echo Dot Kids Edition, with a 3-pack selling for just $100.
+You'll score similar savings on the Echo Dot Kids Edition, with a three-pack selling for just $100.
 That's $33 each -- less than half of what they normally cost.

 Amazon just released a new, second-gen Echo Show touchscreen smart speaker.
 Starting Friday, you'll be able to buy two of them for $340, which is $120 less than you'd normally pay and $10 less per device than the Black Friday discount on single units.